SiftLogic/thtest/INSTRUCTIONS.md

 - You don't need to keep track of ancestry / hierarchy.
 - Expect this part to be run and manually tested in `iex`.

-### The API
+### The API or UI

-Create API endpoints or a simple UI for the following actions.
-You can pick what API protocol or UI to use, if any.
+Choose either a RESTful API or a simple Phoenix LiveView interface, whichever you are more comfortable with.
+If creating a UI, please include a simple JavaScript component that interacts with the LiveView.
+If you are familiar with Ash Framework, you can use it to create this simple application.

+Functionality requirements:
 - Spawn a terminator
 - Manually kill a terminator
 - List all living terminators